Camp Navajo Hunting Information

 OTH Hunts: All eligible applicants, including all non-military and military personnel, are eligible for these permits.

 DAV/Purple Heart Hunts: Applicants must provide a letter from the Veterans Administration showing a service connected disability of 50 percent or greater.
-Purple Heart recipients must provide DD214 or proof of award.
+Purple Heart recipient or also eligible in the DAV category, you must provide DD214 or proof of award.